ar-ecommerce-platform/config-server/README.md

 Centralized configuration service for all microservices in the E-commerce backend.
 Fetches and distributes configuration properties from a remote Git repository.

-> ⚠️ **Work In Progress** — Config profiles and environments will evolve with service growth.

 ---

 ## 🔧 Tech Stack